- It is used to lower high phosphate levels.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Tell your doctor that you use this drug if you are getting x-rays near the belly.

 - Very bad stomach or bowel blockage has happened with this drug.
+A hole in the bowel has also happened.
 Sometimes, this has led to the need for surgery or treatment in a hospital.
 Talk with your doctor.

 - Do not give to a child.
 Talk with your doctor.